polterguy/phosphorusfive/core/p5.exp/README.md

 * Value - `?value` - The value part of your nodes
 * Count - `?count` - Number of matches for your expression, returns a single integer value

 In addition, an expression can be type-converted.
-If you are for instance requesting a node's value, who is of type string, you can  convert the result into an integer, by appending ".int" after the expression, such as the following example illustrates.
+If you are for instance requesting a node's value, that is of type string, you can  convert the result into an integer, by appending `.int` after the expression, such as the following example illustrates.

 ```
 _data:string:5